radovluk/Smart-Contract-Exercise/03-ERC20-CTUToken/task/task-code/README.md

 - **Approval Event**: Implement and emit an `Approval` event when an allowance is set via the `approve` function.

 ### Errors
-- **TransferToZeroAddress**: Attempting to transfer to the zero address.
 - **InsufficientBalance(uint256 requested, uint256 available)**: Account does not have enough balance.
 - **ApproveToZeroAddress**: Attempting to approve the zero address as a spender.
 - **TransferExceedsAllowance(uint256 requested, uint256 allowance)**: Trying to transfer an amount exceeding the current allowance.